Saqr bin Sultan Al Qasimi: Arab nationalism

 Saqr was the eldest son of Sultan bin Saqr Al Qasimi II, who ruled 1924–51, and duly acceded on Sultan's death.

 Saqr was a fervent Arab nationalist and supporter of the Arab League.
 Founded in 1945, the Arab League gave voice to a growing movement in the Arab world in support of a pan-Arab identity during the post-war tide of Arab independence.
 With the British Empire collapsing, a generation of newly confident (if essentially autocratic) Arab leaders emerged.

 That pan-Arab identity was lent tremendous impetus by the creation of the state of Israel in 1948 and the failure of Arab armies to intercede in that process.
 If it had a figurehead, it had to be the Egyptian charismatic, Gamal Abdel Nasser.
 Egyptian radio’s Sawt Al Arab, ‘Voice of the Arabs’, fed Nasser’s words out to a receptive audience across the Middle East and North Africa.
-In 1956, Nasser had successfully faced down the disastrous attempt by British, French and Israeli foces to collude in a military operation to take over the newly nationalised Suez Canal and the incident boosted Nasser's standing in the Arab world, entirely at the expense of the British.
+In 1956, Nasser had successfully faced down the disastrous attempt by British, French and Israeli forces to collude in a military operation to take over the newly nationalised Suez Canal and the incident boosted Nasser's standing in the Arab world, entirely at the expense of the British.